aijose/CarND-Advanced-Lane-Lines/project_report.md

   thresholds were included.
 This made the algorithm more robust to shadows and other lane irregularities.

-* Another source of inaccuracies was due to the presence of dark lines on the road which were captured by the Sobel filter.
+* Another source of inaccuracies was due to the presence of non-lane-line gradients on the road which were captured by the Sobel filter.
 Since these dark lines where close to the lane lines, they introduced errors in the calculation of the lane lines.
-To overcome this the lower Sobel threshold was increased sufficiently exclude the dark lines while retaining lane lines.
+To fix this, the lower Sobel threshold was increased sufficiently exclude the dark lines while retaining lane lines.

 While the current project achieves satisfactory results, it is not without shortcomings.
 Some of the shortcomings of the current approach are outlined below, along with ideas for improving the algorithm:

-* The current approach assumes that the lane curve does not have multiple peaks or troughs.
-For some winding roads a second order polynomial may not be adequate to capture the shape of the lane correctly.
+* The current approach assumes that the lane shape does not have multiple peaks or troughs.
+For some winding roads, a second order polynomial may not be adequate to capture the shape of the lane correctly.
 One way to make the current algorithm more robust is to use cubic splines or multiple curves to accurately capture highly winding roads.